TorchSpatiotemporal/tsl/docs/source/usage/spatiotemporal_dataset.rst

 The `t > n > f` Convention
 ++++++++++++++++++++++++++
-In TSL, tabular data of this form are represented by following the [Time, Node, Features] (T N F) convention.
+In :tsl:`tsl`, tabular data of this form are represented by following the [Time, Node, Features] (T N F) convention.
 Considering the previous example, we represent measurements acquired by 400 air quality monitoring stations in a day (with a sampling interval of one hour) as a tensor :math:`\mathbf{X}` with dimensions :math:`\left(24, 400, 3 \right)`.